AndrewEllis93/Print-Tuning-Guide/README.md

 Chamber defaults to 0 if not specified.
 ### Slicer Start G-code

-Don't split any of these gcodes to separate lines.
+Don't split any of these lines.
 #### SuperSlicer
 (3 lines)
  ```